On the heat kernel and the Dirichlet form of Liouville Brownian Motion

-Finally, let us end this introduction by a discussion on the Liouville Dirichlet form as well as its possible relevance to the construction of the Liouville metric.
+Finally, let us end this introduction by a discussion on the Liouville Dirichlet form as well as its possible relevance to the construction of the Liouville distance.
 Over the last 20 years, a rich theory has been developed whose aim is to capture the ``geometry'' of the underlying space out of the Dirichlet form of a process living on that space.
 See for example \cite{stollmann,sturm1,sturm2}.
 This geometric aspect of Dirichlet forms can be interpreted in a sense as an extension of Riemannian geometry applicable to non differential structures.
 Among the recent progresses of Dirichlet forms has emerged the notion of {\it intrinsic metric} associated to a strongly local regular Dirichlet form \cite{BM1,BM2,DA,stollmann,sturm1,sturm2,VSC}.
-It is natural to wonder if this theory is well suited to this problem of constructing the Liouville metric.
+It is natural to wonder if this theory is well suited to this problem of constructing the Liouville distance.
 More precisely, the intrinsic metric is defined by

-This metric is actually a metric in the wide sense, meaning that it can possibly take values $d_X(x,y)=0$ or $d_X(x,y)=+\infty$ for some $x\not =y$.
+where $\mathcal{F}_{loc}$ is the space of functions which are locally in $\mathcal{F}$ and $\Gamma$ is called the energy measure of $f$ (that will be defined in greater detail in section 4).
+This distance is actually a distance in the wide sense, meaning that it can possibly take values $d_X(x,y)=0$ or $d_X(x,y)=+\infty$ for some $x\not =y$.
 Let us point out that, when the field $X$ is smooth enough (and therefore not a free field), the distance \eqref{def.metric} coincides with the Riemannian distance generated by the metric tensor $e^{\gamma X(z)}\,dz^2$.
-Generally speaking, the point is to prove that the topology associated to this metric is Euclidean, in which case $d_X$ is a proper distance and $(D,d_X)$ is a length space (see \cite[Theorem 5.2]{stollmann}).
+Generally speaking, the point is to prove that the topology associated to this distance is Euclidean, in which case $d_X$ is a proper distance and $(D,d_X)$ is a length space (see \cite[Theorem 5.2]{stollmann}).
 Unfortunately, in the context of $2d$-Liouville quantum gravity, we prove that this intrinsic metric turns out to be $0$.
-Anyway, this fact is also interesting as it sheds some new light on the mechanisms involved in the renormalization of the Liouville metric (if exists).
+Anyway, this fact is also interesting as it sheds some new light on the mechanisms involved in the renormalization of the Liouville distance (if it exists).